 In order to maintain and develop the quality of teaching and provision, all staff are encouraged to undertake training and development.
 All teachers and support staff undertake induction which includes a meeting with the SENDCo to explain the systems and structures in place around the school's SEND provision and practice, and to discuss the needs of individual pupils.
-Staff training needs will be discussed at this stage, and both teaching and support staff will be made aware of training opportunities that relate to working with child with SEND.
+Staff training needs are regularly reviewed and discussed between the SENDCo and Senior Leadership Team, and both teaching and support staff will be given training opportunities that relate to working with child with SEND.

-The school's SENDco regularly attends the Rother Valley Inclusion Hub meetings in order to keep up to date with local and national updates in SEND.
+The school's SENDco regularly attends the West Sussex' SENDCo Development Programme, is part of the Rother Valley Inclusion Hub and liaises regularly with external agencies in order to keep up to date with local and national updates in SEND.